jundalisay/spblist/content/en/research/socrates/phaedo/chapter-3.md

 {{< /r >}}

 {{< r a="Cebes" >}}
 One excellent proof, said Cebes, is afforded by questions.

 If you put a question to a person in a right way, he will give a true answer of himself, but how could he do this unless there were knowledge and right reason already in him?

-And this is most clearly shown when he is taken to a diagram or to anything of that sort.
+This is most clearly shown when he is taken to a diagram or to anything of that sort.
 {{< /r >}}

 {{< l a="Socrates" >}}
-But if, said Socrates, you are still incredulous, Simmias, I would ask you whether you may not agree with me when you look at the matter in another way;—I mean, if you are still incredulous as to whether knowledge is recollection.
+But if you are still incredulous, Simmias, I would ask you whether you may not agree with me when you look at the matter in another way;—I mean, if you are still incredulous as to whether knowledge is recollection.
 {{< /l >}}

 {{< r a="Simmias" >}}